 Read our full Xiaomi Poco X3 NFC review

-The Xiaomi 12 is the company's main flagship phone of 2022, sitting under the Pro model which you've already read about higher on this list.
+The Xiaomi 12 was the company's main flagship phone of 2022, sitting under the Pro model which you've already read about higher on this list.
 As such, it's no wonder this ranks among the best Xiaomi phones.

 This is a cute small phone with a petite frame, which means it feels great in the hand and is light to carry about.
 It also has a smooth svelte finish which is a treat for your fingertips.
 We're big fans of the design and hand-feel, as you can probably tell.
 You'll also get loads of high-end specs with the Xiaomi 12: it has a 50MP main camera, powerful chipset, relatively fast charging and great battery life.

 The reason this phone is rather low on this list is because it's not as great value for money as other mobiles from Xiaomi.
 Your money doesn't go as far as it does with the Pro - still, it's a good phone.

 Read our full Xiaomi 12 review

 The Xiaomi 11T Pro is both a mid-range take on the Mi 11 and the year-on successor to the Mi 10T Pro.
 Although, it's worth noting that it was the first phone to lose the 'Mi' branding previously used by the company.

 This is a great mid-range handset with a powerful chipset, good-looking screen, useful camera array and intuitive fingerprint scanner.
 If you liked the look of the Mi 11 you'll find many of its features here like the 5MP telemacro lens or plentiful camera modes.